Microjet Flame CFD Simulation: ANSYS CHEMKIN Mechanism Tutorial

 Non-premixed Microjet Flame CFD | A Fluent Simulation with a CHEMKIN Mechanism

-Figure 2: Velocity magnitude contour from the Microjet Flame CFD simulation, showing the high-speed central fuel jet.
+Figure 2: Velocity magnitude contour showing the central fuel jet reaching 2.80 m/s.

 Non-premixed Microjet Flame CFD | A Fluent Simulation with a CHEMKIN Mechanism